ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * If the processed EAD item is ACE-OAuth Access Token, then the authentication credential correlated with the EAD item is specified in the 'cnf' claim of the access token conveyed in the EAD item.
 * If the processed EAD item is Session ID, then the authentication credential correlated with the EAD item is specified in the 'cnf' claim of an access token stored at the RS, which is associated with the authentication credential specified by ID\_CRED\_X and with the SESSION\_ID conveyed in the EAD item.

-RS MUST have successfully validated the access token before completing the EDHOC session.
+RS MUST have successfully validated the access token before successfully completing the EDHOC session.
 If completed successfully, then the EDHOC session is associated with both the access token and the pair (SESSION_ID, AUTH_CRED_C).
 If the EAD item used in the EDHOC session is ACE-OAuth Access Token, then SESSION_ID is specified by the "session_id" field, within the EDHOC\_Information object specified by the "cnf" claim of the access token.

 Any previous EDHOC session associated with the same access token and with the same pair (SESSION_ID, AUTH_CRED_C) MUST be deleted.
 The OSCORE Security Context derived from that EDHOC session MUST also be deleted.

 Depending on the message flow used, the EDHOC messages will be carried either in CoAP POST requests or in CoAP 2.04 (Changed) responses, as detailed in {{Section A.2 of RFC9528}}.

-C MUST target the EDHOC resource at RS with the URI path specified in the "uri_path" field (if present) of the EDHOC\_Information object within the access token response received from AS, through which C obtained the first access token of the token series (see {{c-as}}).
+C MUST target the EDHOC resource at RS with the URI path specified in the "uri_path" field (if present) of the EDHOC\_Information object within the access token response received from AS, which AS sent to C when issuing the first access token of the token series (see {{c-as}}).
 If the "uri_path" field is not present in that EDHOC\_Information object, C assumes the target resource at RS to be the well-known EDHOC resource at the path /.well-known/edhoc.

 In this profile of ACE, RS MUST implement the CoAP Uri-Path-Abbrev Option specified in {{I-D.ietf-core-uri-path-abbrev}} and MUST understand the corresponding Uri-Path-Abbrev value 2 that abbreviates the path /.well-known/edhoc.
 While there is no equivalent requirement for C, the above ensures that the CoAP Uri-Path-Abbrev Option and its value are going to be understood by RS, if C includes the Option in a CoAP request that carries an EDHOC message and targets the well-known EDHOC resource at the path /.well-known/edhoc.